liberize/rhythmbox-doubanfm-plugin/README.md

 Install
 -------

+Tested with rhythmbox version 2.98.

 Clone the repository to your local disk, and do as follows:

 	cd /path/to/your/folder
 	./install.sh

-*Notice: root privilege is required.*
+*Notice: root privilege is required because username and password are stored with gsettings.*

 Problems
 -------